tim42/persistence/README.md

 Please note that the compiler, the compiler version, the optimization flags and the kind of data you may want to [de]serialize **WILL** change speeds.
 In the benchmark, we de/serialize a class whom one of the properties is a big std::map, with int as keys and as values a structure with some properties, one of which is a (big) std::vector of int
-Tests revealed that having a fixed std:vector length of 75 elements and a bigger std::map while conserving the overall 1.15 Gb size will reduce deserialization speed
+Tests revealed that having a fixed std::vector length of 75 elements and a bigger std::map while conserving the overall 1.15 Gb size will reduce deserialization speed
 (reason yet unknown, but probably tied to memory allocation speed and the number of elements to operate on).

 To get the best performances out of `persistence` (if speed is an issue):
  - consider using bigger elements but with fewer instances than a lot of small elements.
  - do not disable explicit inlining (`-fno-inline` on gcc) and enable optimization (`-O2`/`-O3`).
- - C arrays or arrays wrappers are faster that std::vectors (we can construct elements in-place)
+ - C arrays or arrays wrappers are faster than std::vectors (we can construct elements in-place)
  - std::map is faster than std::unordered_map in the deserialization process (it changes a 3Gb/s to a 2.3Gb/s, adding ~100ms per elements).
  - On overall, clang (3.7.0) produce slower code than gcc (5.2.1) except for deserialization of big objects (1.15Gb) where it is equivalent.